Faculty & Staff

 BA, Wellesley College, Economics and American Studies

-Professor MacIndoe's research applies theoretical frameworks from organizational and urban sociology to address questions concerning the organizational behavior of nonprofit organizations, patterns of public and private funding to nonprofit organizations, and the role of nonprofits in public policy.
+Professor MacIndoe's research applies theoretical frameworks from organizational sociology to address questions concerning the organizational behavior of nonprofit organizations, patterns of public and private funding to nonprofit organizations, and the role of nonprofits in public policy.

 Teaching in the Public Policy PhD Program: